MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/forcing-a-system-crash-from-the-keyboard.md

 4. With Hyper-V keyboards, you must enable the keyboard-initiated crash in the registry.
 In the registry key **HKEY_LOCAL_MACHINE\System\CurrentControlSet\Services\hyperkbd\Parameters**, create a value named `CrashOnCtrlScroll`, and set it equal to a `REG_DWORD` value of 0x01.

-Some laptops use the PS/2 driver for the built-in keyboard and also support external HID keybords.
+Some laptops use the PS/2 driver for the built-in keyboard and also support external HID keyboards.
 For these systems, consider creating both the USB and PS/2 registry keys to allow the use of either keyboard.

 You must restart the system for these settings to take effect.